 Meta Platforms competes with fellow social media advertising platforms like Google (NASDAQ: GOOGL), Snapchat (NYSE: SNAP), Twitter (NYSE: TWTR), and Pinterest (NASDAQ: PINS)

-Meta's revenue growth over the last three years has been strong, averaging 25% annually.
+Meta's revenue growth over the last three years has been solid, averaging 19.8% annually.
 The initial impact of the pandemic was positive for Meta's revenue, pulling forward sales, but quarterly revenue subsequently normalized, year over year.

-This quarter, Meta reported a rather lacklustre 0.87% year on year revenue decline, missing analyst expectations.
+This quarter, Meta reported a rather lacklustre 4.47% year on year revenue decline, in line with analyst estimates.

-Meta is guiding for revenue to decline next quarter 6.06% year on year to $27.2 billion, a further deceleration on the 35.1% year-over-year decrease in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 10.1% over the next twelve months.
+Meta is guiding for revenue to decline next quarter 2.35% year on year to $27.2 billion, a further deceleration on the 6.63% year-over-year decrease in revenue the company had recorded in the same quarter last year.

 As a social network, Meta can generate revenue growth by increasing user numbers, and by charging more for the ads each user is exposed to.

-In Q2 the company added 140 million monthly active users, translating to a 3.98% growth year on year.
+In Q4 the company added 150 million monthly active users, translating to a 4.17% growth year on year.

 Revenue Per User